egalawan/Comp429Proj1/README.md

 > python3 project.py 3030

     - Then the application has started up and the Menu will pop up onto the command line on the terminal.
+    - Then type 'help' to see the functionalities of the application and how to run